 'F' grades will not be counted for GPA calculation but will stay permanently on the Grade Sheet and Transcript.
-When a student will, repeat a course, in which he / she previously obtained 'F' grade, he/she will not be eligible to get a grade better than 'C' in such a course.
+When a student will repeat a course in which he / she previously obtained 'F' grade, he/she will not be eligible to get a grade better than 'C' in such a course.
 If a student obtains 'D' grade in a course, he/she will be allowed to repeat the course for the purpose of grade improvement by foregoing his/her earlier grade, but he/she will not be eligible to get a grade better than 'C' in such a course.
+If a student obtains 'C' or a better grade in any course, he/she will not be allowed to repeat the course for the purpose of grade improvement.